Mar000906/mini_projects_python/README.md

 # 🚀 My Python Mini-Projects Collection

 Welcome to my **Python Mini-Projects Collection**! 🎉
 This repository contains **10 small projects** that I created to practice and improve my Python skills.
-Each project is designed to be interactive, visual, and fun, perfect for learning and showcasing on **LinkedIn**. 💻✨
+Each project is designed to be interactive, visual, and fun. 💻✨

 ## 🛠️ Tools & Libraries Used
 - **Python 3.13** 🐍